Chula Vista

 Overview

 The State of California requires all buildings to meet statewide codes, but grants local jurisdictions the authority to adopt more stringent codes.
+Chula Vista follows the 2022 Building Energy Efficiency Standards with local amendments.
 To learn more about building energy codes in California, please visit the State Policy Database.

 Commercial

-The city requires commercial buildings comply with CalGreen.
-The city’s zEPI score for their commercial energy code is 49.1.
+The city requires commercial buildings to comply with CalGreen and the California Energy Code.
+The city’s zEPI score for their commercial energy code is 41.

 Residential

-The city requires residential buildings comply with CalGreen.
-The city’s zEPI score for their residential energy code is 58.1.
+The city requires residential buildings to comply with CalGreen and the California Energy Code.
+The city’s zEPI score for their residential energy code is 26.

 Solar-readiness policies

-The city hires contract staff that his solely focused on energy code compliance.
-The California Building Energy Efficiency Standards includes commissioning and performance testing requirements for all nonresidential buildings.
+The city has one contract staff member that is solely focused on energy code compliance.
+In compliance with the state code, Chula Vista provides plan review, inspections, and performance testing.
 The city offers free training and personal assistance on energy code compliance.

 Retrofit requirements